How to use Sudo on Debian

 apt install sudo -y

-After installation, it is advisable to add a user to the Sudo group.
-This enables the use of Sudo commands without a direct root login.
-To do this, use the following command:
+Then add a user to the Sudo group so that they can use Sudo commands without a direct root login:

 usermod -aG sudo Username